 EPA’s Regulatory Actions for Residential Wood Heaters: EPA's New Source Performance Standards (NSPS) for residential wood heaters fall under Section 111 of the Clean Air Act.
-The standards govern the manufacture and sale of residential wood heating devices and apply to existing wood stoves and other wood heaters installed in peoples' homes.
+The standards govern the manufacture and sale of new residential wood heating devices and do not apply to existing wood heating devices that are currently in use by homeowners.

 Examples of State Action - Laws, Fees and Taxes

 The Colorado Department of Public Health and Environment posts wood-burning advisories on its website.
 During red advisories, mandatory residential burning restrictions generally apply to everyone in the 7-county Denver-Boulder metro area below 7,000 feet.

 Michigan has a Woodburning & Air Quality webpage that includes wood burning tips, outdoor wood boiler fact sheets and data, health and safety information and links to Michigan's Model Ordinance for Outdoor and Open Burning.
 The model ordinance includes language for restrictions or bans on outdoor wood-fired boilers and patio wood-burning units.

 The Washington Department of Ecology provides information about burn bans, which wood burning devices are legal in Washington, why wood smoke is harmful to health, and how to reduce the smoke from your wood burning device.
 They have established wood stove emission performance standards.
 In addition, the state assesses a $30 fee on the sale of every wood-burning device to fund education and enforcement of wood burning device rules.

 Wisconsin Department of Natural Resources has an Outdoor Wood Boiler webpage that includes basic information on the device, health effects, complaint advice, and a Model Ordinance.
 The model ordinance is for municipalities to use for regulating outdoor burning, open burning and burning of refuse.
 The model ordinance includes language for restrictions or bans on outdoor wood-fired boilers.